halilibrahimm/Xamarin-Cross-Project/README.md

 # XamarinSimple

-simple cross project with C# and XAML
+Simple cross project with C# and XAML